gvwilson/thirdbit/src/fiction/bear/index.md

 The room seemed to still as the man who had entered two paces behind the consul bowed deeply.
 "Your Highness.
 How good to see you again."
-Captain Jinpa straightened and turned to Noxy.
+Captain Jigme straightened and turned to Noxy.
 "And you as well, Respected Noxious.
 I trust you are well."

 "I—I take it you've met?"
 Consul Yisu asked weakly, her eyes darting